samcoded/fundmi-donation/README.md

 ### Running Then App

-Upload the files to your document root, Valet folder or run
+Upload the files to your document root

 ```
 php artisan serve